 Similar to the choice of language peculiar to the physical Euro Steam card, the little steps to redeeming the Ecode are also in the wording of the countries using the Euro as their local currency.
 The 15 alphanumeric codes are encrypted while being sent through electronic channels.
 Moreover, the Euro Steam Ecodes can come in different denominations as low as €50.

-3. Australian (AUD) Steam Card Picture
+3. Australian (AUD) Physical Steam Card Picture

 This is a Steam card being used in Australia and other countries.
 The card is tied to the Australian dollar (AUD) such that its exchange rate is in respect to the AUD.
-Just like every other physical card, the AUD Steam card has a barcode with the trade of Steam company.
-There is also the denomination of the card boldly indicated with the 15 alphanumeric codes on it.
-As English is the official language and is widely spoken across Australia, the instructions on the card are written in English.
+Just like every other physical card, the AUD Steam card has a barcode with the trademark of the Steam company.

 Australian Steam Ecode